pkgdemon/ghostbsd-core/README.md

 vm switch create public
 ```

-Add your ethernet adapter to brige (substite igb0 for your adapter)
+Add your ethernet adapter to brige (substitute igb0 for your adapter)

 ```
 vm switch public add igb0